davidgma/tmymoney/doc/content/architecture/overview.md

 date: 2019-08-31T16:38:48+01:00
 weight: 6
 ---

-# Architecture and Set-up

 While KMyMoney can be installed and used without much technical knowledge, I don't think this will ever be the case for TMyMoney.
-It runs in a terminal, it uses node, you need to be able to configure a web server with SSL and authentication if you want to use over the internet.
+It runs in a terminal, it uses node, you need to be able to configure a web server with SSL and authentication if you want to use it over the internet.
 Setting up a free Google Cloud Platform VM is a good idea too.

 This is the architecture of the application and the tools I used in building it.